 There is one U.S. Senate race in Iowa.
 Iowa will elect four members to its U.S. House delegation.

 The U.S. Senate seat is considered competitive by The Cook Political Report.
-Three Democratic men, one Republican man, and one Republican woman reported campaign finance data in this race.
-Republican Ashley Arenholz, with nearly $2.5M, leads the money race.
+The only woman competing for the seat, Republican Ashley Arenholz, leads the money race with nearly $4M.

-Mariannette Miller-Meeks (IA-1), a Republican, is seeking reelection.
+Representative Mariannette Miller-Meeks (IA-1), a Republican, is seeking reelection.
 Her district is considered a “Toss Up Republican” according to The Cook Political Report.
-Miller-Meeks, with nearly $1.5M raised, is being challenged by Christina Bohannan, who has raised over $2.7M.
-In IA-3, Sarah Trone Garriott (D) has raised over $1.3M; the race is rated a “Toss Up Republican”.
+Miller-Meeks, with over $2M raised, is being challenged by Christina Bohannan, who, with over $4M, has outraised Miller-Meeks.
+Thirty percent of Miller-Meeks’ and 19% of Bohannan’s funds come from small contributions.
+In IA-3, Sarah Trone Garriott (D) has raised over $2.8M; the race is rated a “Toss Up Republican."
+She outraised her Republican opponent, Representative Zach Nunn, who has raised $816,587.

-In IA-2, which The Cook Political Report rates a “Likely Republican” seat, saw campaign finance filings from three Republicans (two men and one woman) and five Democrats (two women and three men).
-Lindsay James, a Democratic woman, leads her party’s field in fundraising with $440,092.
-No Republican women reported campaign finance data in IA-4, which The Cook Political Report considers solidly Republican.
-Five men from the Republican party reported campaign finance data.
+IA-2, which The Cook Political Report rates a “Likely Republican” seat, saw campaign finance filings from two Republicans (both men) and three Democrats (two women and one man).
+Lindsay James, a Democratic woman, leads her party’s field in fundraising with $706,577.
+No Republican women are running in IA-2, which is an open seat.
+Moreover, there are no Republican women running in IA-4, which The Cook Political Report considers solidly Republican; it is also an open seat.

 This statistic is the average total amount raised to date from individuals (including self-financing).